 We have been to a lot of cities around the world (check us) and we believe that Glasgow is up there with the best of them, especially if you are a bright young muso looking for a good night out.
 This Guide is accurate to around the end of 2011.
-We will update it again near the end of 2012.

 View Glasgow Indie Guide by Pinup Nights in a larger map

 THE PUBS (Glasgow isn’t short of a pub or 3 but these are the most “indie”)

 Nice n Sleazy – 421 Sauchiehall Street

 Venture into Sleazys and you might find an eclectic mix of drug dealers and indie kids, as well as a very good jukebox.
 Downstairs there are often good bands and club nights (such as Bottle Rocket and The Hot Club, though the room is a tad too small to have a genuine riot).
 With a newish 3am licence Sleazys has a slightly unhealthy monopoly on late night indie action, though the new Glasgow School of Art bar across the road (under the Beresford, it’s the replacement for the legendary Vic Bar) may shake that up. www.nicensleazy.com

 Possibly scuzzier than Sleazies, but due to the low lighting it’s impossible to tell.
 It’s dim and there’s a fishtank.
 We’re really not selling this place but it’s good, trust us.

 The 13th Note Cafe – 50 – 60 King Street